 While cherry red switches have recently become more popular, this fully mechanized cherry blue keyboard still stands out above the rest.
 In terms of its overall popularity among gamers, it’s unmatched.

-While it is somewhat pricey, it’s reasonable compared to other fully mechanical keyboards with similar features, and with it’s individually backlit green keys with 5 levels of lighting it’s easy to see in the dark.
-Additional features include USB passthrough, in mic, audio out, braided fibre cable, 5 additional macro keys, and it includes a 1 year parts and labor warranty.
+While it is somewhat pricey, it’s reasonable compared to other fully mechanical keyboards with similar features, and with it’s fully customizable backlit keys it’s easy to see in the dark.
+Additional features include USB passthrough, in mic, audio out, braided fiber cable, 5 additional macro keys, and it includes a 1-year parts and labor warranty.

-In our recent review, a close look at the Corsair K95 Vengeance, I had a chance to get up close and personal with the K95.
+In my recent review, a close look at the Corsair K95 Vengeance, I had a chance to get up close and personal with the K95.
 Clearly superior to the K90 in terms of its fully mechanized keys, the K95 is the mechanical keyboard we’ve all been truly waiting on from Corsair.
 The red switches are light to press and accurate and the white LED lighting is a lot less annoying than colors which stand out too much.

 It’s also nice for those of you who like to use a lot of macros as the K95 has 18 programmable G keys for up to 54 preset key combos.
 Miss clicks also rarely occur with the 20-key rollover and anti-ghosting.